happypandax/happypandax/instructions_README.md

 # What to expect
 Well, not much yet...
 The grid view took alot of time to get right.
-Atm. you can select one item and rightclick for contextmenu.
+At the moment you can only select an item, and rightclick to show contextmenu.
 Next step for me is implementing clicking for an item, then i'll implement a model/view for chapters.
 The code is currently a mess.
-Sinxe this if my first time using PyQt, i'll be saving alot of old code, and possibly make spaghetti code.
+Since this is my first time using PyQt, i'll be saving alot of old code, and run the risk of making spaghetti code.